inferno-framework/us-core-test-kit/docs/Technical-Overview.md

 * Limit extraneous constraints: The tests should not place additional constraints on the system under test.
-Leverage machine-readable content: As of US Core v7, the US Core developers purposefully encode many requirements in machine-readable structures, and hte tests should leverage those when possible to avoid mistakes.
+Leverage machine-readable content: As of US Core v7, the US Core developers purposefully encode many requirements in machine-readable structures, and the tests should leverage those when possible to avoid mistakes.
 Obey all non-machine-readable requirements and exception:
 * The tests should not ignore any requirements that are not encoded in machine-readable structures.